• Skip to main content

 How to Get to The Museum?

-The museum is very easy to find as it is inside the Topkapi Palace complex.
+Istanbul Archeology Museum is very easy to find as it is inside the Topkapi Palace complex.
 If you are staying in Sultanahmet, you can reach the Archeology Museum by turning left after passing through the monumental gate of Topkapi Palace.

 When you enter from the main gate of Topkapi Palace, you will first see Hagia Irene Church on your left.
 The Archeology Museum is located on the slightly sloping road that you will see when you turn left after passing the church.

 If you are coming from Taksim Square, you can take Funicular F1 to Kabatas and transfer to T1 Tram line from there.
+After getting off at Gulhane Tram Stop, you will see the secondary gate of the palace opening to Gulhane Park.

 Written by Serhat Engul